VirtualBrainLab/ephys-link/README.md

 as [Pinpoint](https://github.com/VirtualBrainLab/Pinpoint))
 to communicate with manipulators used in electrophysiology experiments.

-Currently, Ephys Link only supports Sensapex uMp-4 Micromanipulators and New Scale 3-axis manipulators.
+Currently, Ephys Link only supports Sensapex uMp-4 and uMp-3 Micromanipulators and New Scale 3-axis manipulators.
 However, this platform is designed to be extensible to other manipulators and more may be added in the future.